Azasakhe/Netflix/Dev.-basic-info.md

-# Basic info for the development
+This document provides some information to start understanding the operating environment of this project.

-It is impossible to draw up a complete list of how this add-on works, so i will add some technical information
+Being a large project which also makes use of undocumented technologies, it is not possible to compile a complete documentation of every part of it, so i will add some technical information.

 ### The addon structure